sparkfun/eng_application/ETC/warm_fuzzy_answers.md

 5. Who is your cultural alter-ego (athlete, artist, author, actor, alien, etc.)?

-**I'm going to have to say Fox Moulder from the X-Files, because as much as I am logical I do secretly open myself up to the idea of extreme possibilities.
-"I want to believe."
-Also, I just think that would be the coolest job ever, but of course second to a job at SparkFun Electronics. ;)**
+**I'm going to have to say Fox Moulder from the X-Files, because as much as I am logical I do secretly open myself up to the idea of extreme possibilities. :alien: "I want to believe."
+Also, I just think that would be the coolest job ever, but of course second to a job at SparkFun Electronics. :wink:**

 6. What topics would you like to focus on while working with the engineering team?